amnn/interview-talk/Talk.md

 **Intro:**

 - Ashok
-- 3rd year Computer Scientist at Oxford
+- Just finished a Masters in Computing at Oxford
 - Left Wilsons in 2012
-- Oxbridge interview process
+- Oxford's interview process
-    - (My experience is with Oxford, but can be applied to Cambridge/Imperial also)

 * * *